Terkwood/linkedin-rs/oauth-endpoint/README.md

-# Rust/Rocket/ / /Google Cloud Run Demo Project

-This is a demo project showing off a Google [Cloud Run](https://cloud.google.com/run/)-compatible web server built using Rust, [Rocket](https://rocket.rs/),
+# linkedin oauth endpoint

+🔬 THIS IS EXPERIMENTAL SOFTWARE NOT FOR USE IN PRODUCTION.
+BE CAREFUL!  ⚠️ We intend no harm ⚠️

+🤖 Callback must be exposed so that you can allow the app to share a status for your account 🤖

-Check out the blog post going over how to set this up step by step: [https://cprimozic.net/blog/rust-rocket-cloud-run/](https://cprimozic.net/blog/rust-rocket-cloud-run/)
+🙏 Check out the blog post about GOOGLE CLOUD RUN: [https://cprimozic.net/blog/rust-rocket-cloud-run/](https://cprimozic.net/blog/rust-rocket-cloud-run/)  🙏